namespace-ee/react-calendar-timeline/rfcs/row-renderer/index.md

 - add complexity to library usage for custom changes
 - render vertical components that could cover more than 1 row
 - added layers might block some actions
+- adding stop propagation for item events (or any other layers)

 There are tradeoffs to choosing any path.
 Attempt to identify them here.